wondrousWebWorks/burgersaurus-rex/testing.md

 - **Verdict**

-    This bug was squashed and the checkout process now works for authenticated and non-authenticated users.
+    This bug was squashed and the checkout process now works for authenticated and non-authenticated users. :heavy_check_mark:

 #### Navbar Displayed Wider Than Screen Width on Mobile Devices